Carter-Askelson/Data-Entry-Program/README.md

 # Data-Entry-Program

 This Program saved the Company it was sold to $2,500+ and hundreds of man-hours every year by automating away a task one of its department's was doing manually.
+The program takes an excel sheet with Data about Customers and webscrapes data from the internet to check if their name is the one on the Deed of the home.

 installation Instructions (First 3 steps only need to be done once):
    1:Run Python installer